adamci/guides/gmail-transfer-guide-mac.md

 As a preface, there is a
-[Google Group](https://groups.google.com/forum/#!forum/got-your-back) devoted to `Got Your Back` that you should definitely consult if you run into any issues.
+[Google Group](https://groups.google.com/forum/#!forum/got-your-back) devoted to `got-your-back` that you should definitely consult if you run into any issues.

 ### 'Error 400: Invalid From header'
 ```